 - Collaborate effectively with their peers on a long-term creative project

-This program was recently awarded funding from Edvestor’s Boston Arts Expansion Fund for its launch.
+This program was awarded funding from EdVestor’s Boston Arts Expansion Fund for its launch and expansion.